Menu

 Team Alaska - Kerm called from mile 847 and reported he made stir fried supper for everyone!
 Kerm said that was something he could cook, so he did!
 Wind was not bad today, and the team at one point did 40 miles in 4 hours.
 Currents are high, and Kerm says he believes they are riding the crest of the flood now and have been doing so for about the last 3 or 4 days.
 He expects the team will get ahead of the crest tomorrow and he expects the team to do their first 100 mile day tomorrow.
 May they surf well :-)

-- Andrew called at 6:30 PM CST at mile 298 i New Roads, LA and was expecting kayakers to arrive there later tonight at 11 or so.
+Team Double Helix - Andrew called at 6:30 PM CST at mile 298 i New Roads, LA and was expecting kayakers to arrive there later tonight at 11 or so.
 He expects the kayakers will sleep on shore since they have gone over 100 miles today.
-Andrew reported Don Keller had brought Bill Evans to the team this morning at about 4 AM and Bill was a welcomed addition to the road crew!
+Andrew reported Don Keller had brought Bill Evans to the team this morning at about 4 AM and Bill Evan was another welcomed addition to the road crew!

 END OF SAFETY REPORT MAY 27, 2001